projen/projen/docs/awscdk.md

 Projen also provides two new commands:

-`yarn integ [...test names]` - Verifies integration test snapshots.
+`projen integ [...test names]` - Verifies integration test snapshots.
 If test names are provided, only the provided integration tests will be checked.
 Otherwise, all integration tests will be checked.

-`yarn integ:update [...test names]` - Verifies integration test snapshots or updates the integration test snapshot by re-running the integration test on failure.
-Like `yarn integ`, you may specify zero or more test names.
+`projen integ:update [...test names]` - Verifies integration test snapshots or updates the integration test snapshot by re-running the integration test on failure.
+Like `projen integ`, you may specify zero or more test names.

 > Tests are named based on their file path.
 For instance, with an integration
 > test contained in `test/r53writer/integ.ddbStreamHandler.ts`, the test name
 > is `r53writer/integ.ddbStreamHandler`, and you could update the test's
-> snapshot by running `yarn integ:update r53writer/integ.ddbStreamHandler`.
+> snapshot by running `projen integ:update r53writer/integ.ddbStreamHandler`.

 ## Watch